cartex10/RotomBot/README.md

 # RotomBot
 Custom discord bot made for a small server of close friends, has a few Dungeons and Dragons related functions and general server management commands

-NOTES: requires two personal files, a .env and a ddc.txt that are excluded from the repo for privacy reasons
+NOTES: 	requires a personal file, a .env that is excluded from the repo for privacy reasons
+		the database included is mostly empty, with two tables ready for use

 COMMANDS: